 Watercolor… Reading Railroad (RDG) Bee Line Service rolls through Green Lane and it’s small freight siding.
-The combination passenger and freight station building was erected by the Perkiomen Railroad around 1872.
+This combination passenger and freight station building was erected by the Perkiomen Railroad around 1872.
 The Perkiomen Line eventually extended between Emmaus and Phoenixville, Pennsylvania.
 The line was acquired by the Reading as the Perkiomen-Reading Railroad in 1945 and then fully absorbed in the mid-1970’s.
 By the end of 1955, passenger service over this route had been terminated and in 1966, the station was demolished.
-The stone house, opposite the crossing of Route 29, remains and is the only visual aid to identifying the station’s former location.
+The stone house beyond, opposite the on grade crossing of Route 29, remains and is the only visual aid to identify the station’s former location.
 Rail has been removed from Green Lane south, and the Perkiomen Branch right-of-way, turned into a rail trail.
-To the north, several miles of track are abandoned or removed although the East Penn Railroad (EPRY) currently operates and provides freight service as needed, on the track remaining, connecting between Pennsburg to Emmaus.
+To the north, several miles of track are abandoned or removed although the East Penn Railroad (EPRY) currently operates and provides freight service as needed, on the remaining track, connecting between Pennsburg to Emmaus.